Cloud Solution Provider agreements, price lists, and offers

 As a partner in CSP, you're responsible for reviewing Microsoft’s terms and conditions, including the acceptable use of Microsoft products and services, with your customers.
 Follow the link below to find the customer agreement(s) you'll need to review with new customers.

-Download pricing details for both license-based and usage-based services from the Pricing and offers page, available from your Dashboard menu.
+Download pricing details for license-based, usage-based, and one-time purchases from the Pricing and offers page, available from your Dashboard menu.

 The license-based price list is updated monthly, and Microsoft releases new pricing 30 days before it takes effect.
 Examples of license-based services include Office 365, Enterprise Mobility Suite, and Microsoft Dynamics CRM.